Online Graduate Certificate in Psychology Programs

 • Online: Online programs offer reliable access to most student services through a learning management system.
 Distance learners typically have access to textbooks, library materials, tutoring, instructors, and career services through email and online portals.

 • Traditional: Students enrolled in on-campus programs receive in-person access to libraries, office hours, tutoring, technical support, and other student services.
-They attend lectures and events; gather with fellow students locally for group work, study, and networking purposes; and complete internships, practicums, and fieldwork through community partnerships and local organizations.
+They attend lectures and events, gather with fellow students for group work, study, and networking purposes, and complete internships, practicums, and fieldwork through community partnerships and local organizations.

 Motivation

 • Online: Online learners rely on self-motivation, discipline, and a proactive approach to learning rather than the structure of traditional classroom environments.
-Distance learners must exercise initiative, solve problems, keep themselves on schedule, and accept responsibility for learning material on their own.
+Distance learners must exercise initiative, solve problems, keep themselves on schedule, and accept responsibility for learning material independently.

 • Traditional: Students in on-campus programs often find that attending classes in structured environments provides an external motivation that keeps them on track.
-The ability to study and network with other students in person, attend on-campus events, and join local interest groups can also help keep students motivated.
+The ability to study and network with other students in person, attend on-campus events, and join local interest groups also helps keep students motivated.

 Are Online Psychology Graduate Certificate Programs Cheaper Than Traditional Programs?

-Earning a graduate certificate in psychology online costs less than a master's degree, and tuition costs for online programs typically match traditional certificate programs.
-Additionally, online programs offer other opportunities to reduce costs.
-Some state-funded schools offer reduced tuition to residents, and many schools offer in-state tuition rates to out-of-state students.
+Earning a graduate certificate in psychology online costs less than a master's degree.
+Tuition for online certificate programs typically matches on-campus ones.
+However, online programs offer other opportunities to reduce costs.
+Public schools typically offer reduced tuition for residents, and many schools offer in-state tuition rates to out-of-state students.

-Other potential savings include military discounts, tuition discounts for association members, and avoiding costs associated with on-campus programs.
+Other potential savings include military discounts, tuition discounts for association members, and commuting costs.
 Some employers offer tuition reimbursement.
-Also, some online graduate certificate programs offer small grants to eligible students for a limited time.
+Online graduate certificate programs may offer small grants to eligible students for a limited time.

 Students should also consider potential travel costs for in-person components, exam proctoring fees, resource fees, and student health services.
 Many learners choose online graduate certificate programs because they value educational opportunities that permit them to work during the day and study at night.